 Did you know?

-For a start, it's always sunny on this Sunshine Coast and, despite its popularity with local and international visitors, the region has managed to avoid excessive commercialisation and retain an element of old-world charm.
+For a start, it's almost always sunny on this Sunshine Coast and, despite its popularity with local and international visitors, the region has managed to avoid excessive commercialisation and retain its charm.

 Travel tips & Planning info

 How to get here

 Fly direct from any of South Africa’s major cities to Port Elizabeth International Airport.
 If you’re driving; from Johannesburg take the N1 south and then the N9 after Colesberg.
 Pick up the N10 at Middleburg to Port Elizabeth.

 Travel north, up the coast, to enjoy the Sunshine Coast from Port Elizabeth to East London or south, down the coast, to enjoy the route from Port Elizabeth to Tsitsikamma.

 If travelling from Cape Town and Durban, take the N2 east and west respectively to Tsitsikamma or East London.

 Best time to visit

 The Sunshine Coast is an all-year-round destination, due to its warm climate.